AdobeDocs/pdfservices-api-documentation/src/pages/overview/faq.md

 ## 1. How can I get access to Adobe PDF Services API Free Tier if I am using company or school account?

-Invoking PDF Services API requires an Adobe-provided credential.
-To get one, [click here](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-services-api), and complete the workflow.
+To get access, you can either use your personal email or [Personal Adobe ID](https://helpx.adobe.com/in/enterprise/using/identity.html) with your work email to create an Adobe-provided credential.
+You can learn more about choosing the appropriate account [here](https://helpx.adobe.com/enterprise/kb/enterprise-id-faq.html).
+To use a Personal Adobe ID with your work email, follow the workflow below:

 #### Step 1: